-Mi-26 HALO
+Mi-26 HALO - Variants

 - Mi-26 (Izdelie 90): Basic military transport.
+Detailed description applies to basic Mi-26, except where indicated.

 - Mi-26T.
 Basic civil transport (Izdelie 209), generally as military Mi-26.
+It provides accommodation for 70 passengers.
+Production began in 1985.
 In 1983, on the base of military transport model, the Mi-26T civil modification was created with the absence of armoring, landing and other military equipment, characterized by additional radio communications, navigation and special civil equipment.
 This substantially extended the content of the equipment, intended increase the effectiveness of the use of a helicopter with the work with the load on external suspension.
 Mi-26T can be equipped with tube seizure for the work with the pipes of large diameter and load-gripper for the transport of wood, and also system of precise hovering and with colored tele-installation.
 Variants include Geological Survey Mi-26 towing seismic gear, with tractive force of 10,000 kg (22,045 lb) or more, at 97 to 108 kt (180 to 200 km/h; 112 to 124 mph) at 55 to 100 m (180 to 330 ft) for up to 3 hours.
 Since January 1985, Mi-26T has been in series construction by joint stock company Rostvertol.

 - Mi-26A.
 Created in 1985. modification with the new flight complex NPK-26-1, which made it possible to transport technology, loads and personnel in the simple and adverse weather conditions in the daytime and at night.
 Modified military Mi-26, tested in 1985, with PNK-90 integrated flight/nav systems for automatic approach and descent to critical decision point, and other tasks.
 Not adopted.